Gym vs home workout. Which one should I choose?

 1. Too much hassle

-Pack your gym bag.
-Dress appropriately.
-Drive through crazy traffic to get to the gym.
+Dress up and pack your gym bag.
+Drive to the gym.
 Wait for that treadmill endlessly.

 That’s a LOT of time that you could have spent doing your actual workout.
 So if you’re pressed for time, heading to the gym is not worth the effort.